TommyJackson85/techfix_overlap/README.md

 - Buttons
     - Links on nav bar and footer blend in with the background but change color on hover.
     - Most of the other buttons are blue or green with white text.
-        - Green is usually to represent a significant button, like to precede with a post, but is often used to destinguish it from other buttons or panels (in which are usually blue).
+        - Green is usually to represent a significant button, like to change to another page, but is often used to destinguish it from other buttons or panels (in which are usually blue).
-    - On hover or click they change do a different tone of its color with usually yellow text.
-This is t
+    - On hover or click they change to a different tone of its color with usually yellow text.
+This is to show they are interactive.

 - Index / home page structure
     - Designed to